 - e.
 If a footprint lot Owner cannot obtain homeowner's insurance due to the proximity of trees on the Common Land, the Owner may request that the Board remove the trees at the expense of the HOA.
 The plan for any removal of trees for insurance purposes must be pursuant to an Accepted Wildfire Mitigation Plan, and no more extensive than necessary to comply with such plan. - f.
-If removal of a tree or trees is required due to the expansion by 25% or more of the 2023 footprint lot Owner's structure, the removal will be done at the expense of the footprint lot Owner and the Board may require the replacement of trees on the Common Land pursuant to the Amended Tree Replacement Policy.
+If removal of a tree or trees is required due to the expansion by 25% or more of the 2023 footprint lot Owner's structure, the removal will be done at the expense of the footprint lot Owner and the Board may require the replacement of trees on the Common Land pursuant to the Tree Replacement Policy.
 All other requirements for Board approval and an Accepted Wildfire Mitigation Plan apply to this subsection f. - 5.
+Any inconsistencies regarding: - a. which party pays for tree removal on common land, or - b. replacement of trees, between this policy and the Tree Replacement Policy, the Tree Replacement Policy will control.

-General Prohibitions Owners must comply with all fire mitigation and fire hazard warnings issued by Summit County.
+- 6. General Prohibitions Owners must comply with all fire mitigation and fire hazard warnings issued by Summit County.
 The following are prohibited activities in Summerwood: - a.
 No firepits may be constructed or used on the Common Land. - b.
 No table-top or portable fire pits may be used on decks or patios of multi-family structures.